 Lemon cake with labneh and orange blossom water

-There are cakes that I simply cannot refuse.
-Diet or feeling full or not: lemon cake is always good.
-And if the cake is really well made and mega moist, more than just one slice is devoured quickly.
-What makes my cake particularly moist?
-You've probably already noticed it in the title - there's a good portion of fresh labneh in this lemon cake.
-I'll tell you why this cake also makes me think of homemade lemonade in a moment.
+There are cakes that I just can’t refuse.
+Diet or feeling full or not: Lemon cake just always goes.
+And if the cake is then also so really well made and mega juicy, is also quickly devoured more than just one piece.
+What makes my cake particularly juicy?
+You’ve probably already noticed in the headline – there’s a good portion of fresh labneh in this lemon cake.
+Why the cake also makes me think of homemade lemonade, I’ll tell you in a minute.

 Baking with labneh - to make it nice and juicy.

-Labneh adds another fresh note to the lemon cake and makes it even juicier because of its fat content.
-But can you really taste the cream cheese?
-I can't really tell you.
-I gobble the cake pieces down my throat like a hungry gander and then hiss for more... all joking aside: I don't think you can taste it directly.
-But indirectly through the fluffy juiciness of the lemon cake.
+I gobble the pieces of cake down my throat like a hungry gander and then hiss for more… all kidding aside: I think you can’t taste it directly.
+But indirectly via the fluffy juiciness of the lemon cake definitely.

 Lemon cake that tastes like lemonade